Skip to contents

 sudo chmod +x ./setup/*.sh

-Now you need to build the image which require downloading many R packages (a pre-compiled image is not currently available) and will take a while.
+Now you need to build the image which requires downloading many R packages (a pre-compiled image is not currently available) and will take a while.
 This will also start the demo.

 You will also see that no plots appear.
-This is because no compounds to look for has been defined.
+This is because no compounds to analyze has been defined.

 Now we want to make the tracking of specific analytes work.
 So go to the Track compounds –> Compound settings tab.
 Now we fill in the data to track Tryptophan in both modes.